-Chronic bad breath is no joke.
-It can leave you feeling socially isolated which can lead to depression.
-It can effectively cut off chances for professional advancement, especially if your job is one that requires you to deal with the public on a regular basis.
-Millions of people suffer from persistent bad breath that defies their efforts to control it.
+Chronic bad breath (halitosis) can turn into a serious problem.
+It can make people feel socially isolated, which in turn can lead to depression.
+It can effectively cut off chances for professional advancement, especially if one’s job requires dealing with the public on a regular basis.
+Millions of people suffer from persistent bad breath, despite efforts to control it.

-Structures further back in the throat can also be a source of chronic bad breath, particularly those lymphatic tissues known as the palatine and nasopharyngeal tonsils.
-The tonsils are such a persistent source of infection that many people in the U.S. have had their tonsils removed by the end of childhood.
-Yet even after a tonsillectomy, some tissue remains that can become a bacterial breeding ground for microorganisms that cause bad breath.
+Structures further back in the throat can also be a source of chronic bad breath, particularly the lymphatic tissues known as the palatine and nasopharyngeal tonsils.
+The tonsils are such a persistent source of infection, many children in the U.S. have them removed before they reach adolescence.
+Yet even after a tonsillectomy, some tissue remains, often turning into a bacterial breeding ground for the microorganisms responsible for bad breath.

-Brushing, flossing and other oral hygiene measures will do little to nothing to prevent the bad breath associated with tonsil stones.
-Most common mouthwashes, breath mints and other commercial products may mask this type of halitosis temporarily, but in the long run may actually exacerbate bad breath since they have a mouth-drying effect.
+Brushing, flossing, and other oral hygiene measures do very little to prevent bad breath associated with tonsil stones.
+Most commercial mouthwashes, toothpastes, and other products can mask this type of halitosis temporarily, but in the long run may actually exacerbate the problem since they have a mouth-drying effect.

-One of the best ways to eliminate the anaerobic bacteria that are responsible for chronic halitosis is to attack them with oxygen.
-The regular use of oxygenating tablets and oxygenating nasal sprays such as those found in TheraBreath® Tonsil Stone Kits will change the environment of those hard-to-reach places, making them inhospitable to sulfur-producing microorganisms.
-Of course, this regimen must be combined with more traditional oral hygiene regimens as well to eliminate bad breath completely.
-Dentists recommend brushing your teeth after every meal, flossing and cleansing your tongue once daily and professional cleanings and dental exams at least twice a year.
+One of the best ways to decrease the anaerobic bacteria responsible for chronic halitosis is to attack them with oxygen.
+A highly effective way to alleviate bad breath permanently is to combine the use of tonsil stone products with traditional oral hygiene practices.
+Dentists recommend brushing your teeth after every meal, flossing your teeth, cleaning your tongue once a day, and getting professional cleanings and dental exams at least twice a year.